A new hardware crypto wallet designed by the inventor of Apple’s iconic iPod is reportedly coming onto the market.

 Says Ian Rogers, Ledger’s chief experience officer,

 “There’s no question about the need for security and there’s no question that we lead increasingly online lives.
 Instagram, Nike, Starbucks, Amazon – many companies are finding real life use cases for digital assets.
-And so I think that we will grow with that.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+And so I think that we will grow with that.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action